streampref/streamprefgen/README.md

 	- Incremental algorithm with sequences tree and pruning
 	- CQL Equivalence

-The goal of the __UtilGen__ is to execute experiments to analyze the utility of the operators.
+The goal of the __utilgen.py__ is to execute experiments to analyze the utility of the operators.
 This tool execute experiments using the following combinations of operators:
 - __SEQ__ / __BESTSEQ__;
 - __SEQ__ / __CONSEQ__ / __BESTSEQ__;